Chapter 2: The Master's and Education Specialist Degrees

 J. Final Examination

-A culminating experience is required to earn a master's or Education Specialist degree.
-The culminating experience should verify the student’s competence to synthesize information across the student’s program of study.
+A culminating experience may be required to earn a master's or Education Specialist degree.
+If a culminating experience is required, then it should verify the student’s competence to synthesize information across the student’s program of study.
 The culminating experience will occur after the student has completed the program of study and other requirements or during the term in which the candidate intends to complete them.
-The Supervisory Committee is responsible for administering the culminating experience and must include at least 3 graduate faculty members.
-The majority of the Supervisory Committee must vote in favor for the student to pass his/her defense (a tie vote is a failure).
+If there is a supervisory committee, it is responsible for administering the culminating experience.
+The majority of the Supervisory Committee must vote in favor for the student to pass their defense (a tie vote is a failure).
 The major professor is responsible for returning the signed ballot to the Graduate School.

 For students pursuing a thesis or report option, the culminating experience shall be a defense of the thesis or report.

-For students pursuing a coursework only degree, the experience may be an interpretation of scholarly work, a test of the student's understanding of the field or other culminating experiences.
+For students pursuing a coursework only degree, if a culminating experience is required, it may be an interpretation of scholarly work, a test of the student's understanding of the field or other culminating experiences.
 It is the responsibility of the academic unit to provide culminating experience guidelines for each coursework-only master’s degree that the department offers.
 Examples could include concerts, portfolios, final written or oral examinations, case studies, or whatever the program deems appropriate.

-At least 2/3 of the supervisory committee must approve the candidate’s performance before he or she is deemed to have passed the final examination.
+At least 2/3 of the supervisory committee must approve the candidate’s performance before he or she is deemed to have passed the final examination for thesis, report, or culminating experience.
 A refusal to vote by the major professor or any member of the supervisory committee shall be recorded as a negative vote.
 A candidate who fails a master’s examination may take a second examination no sooner than two months nor later than 15 months after the failure, with permission of at least 2/3 of the supervisory committee, unless the Dean of the Graduate School grants an extension.
 A third defense is not allowed.

 At least 2/3 of the members of the supervisory committee must sign the final ETDR before the ballot can be processed and the thesis or report submitted to K-REX.